Hypercookie/UsefulDecorators/README.md

 foo() # hello worldworld
 ```
-Of course you can attach multiple methods as well.
+Of course, you can attach multiple methods as well.
 Just add more `@attach` decorators.
 ### prepend
 this is _exactly_ the same as __attach__ but will execute the specified method __before__ the original method.
 ### chain
-the chain decorator allowes for chaining functions together and feeding ones output in another ones input.
+the chain decorator allows for chaining functions together and feeding ones output in another ones input.
 ```py
 from useful_decorators.functions import chain